MrGrasss/TeleBlitz-BestTelebot/README.md

       all users info because you will be needing their usernames.

     - Scrapers: Scraped users will always be added ontop of each other in user_info.json and user_ids.txt excluding duplicates.
-Using one client is the best for this.

     - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.
       Don't use proxies for scraping or changing client info!
-Using 0 proxies on everything won't matter that much, just make sure to use  multiple accounts if you do.
-I recommend simply using iproyal SOCKS5, better proxy support will be provided in the future.
+For Iproyal only SOCKS5 is supported in the hostname:port@ username:password format.
+Proxies do not seem to effect telegram at all, hence why I have not expended on it.

     - TDATA: Formats: {name}/tdata/(actual_data), {name}/(actual_data).
 For best results use bought TDATA.
+TDATA with multiple accounts logged in are not supported YET.

     - Add members to group: This feature ensures that your clients are joined to the specified group before adding the scraped users.
 Within the 'adder' folder, you will find a configuration file where you can adjust the program's